4 Different Types of Security Systems

 3. Wireless Alarm Systems

 You can purchase a wireless alarm system at your local hardware store.
 There are pros and cons to these systems as well.
-One advantage to a wireless system is that they are easy to install.
+One advantage of a wireless system is that they are easy to install.
 There are also no monitoring fees with a wireless alarm and you can choose any settings you like.
 For example, you can choose to use sensors, cameras, beams, and/or motion detectors.

 Some of the disadvantages are the limit to the distance you can have between sensors and cameras and that batteries will have to be replaced often, which can get expensive.